-At Molehill Primary Academy, we believe that developing a curiosity about the past is an essential and powerful skill.
+At Molehill Primary Academy, we know that developing a curiosity about the past is an essential and powerful skill.
+We want children to not only recall substantive knowledge about different eras of History, key historical events and significant individuals but to also develop their disciplinary knowledge, understanding how historians investigate the past, and how they construct historical claims, arguments and accounts.
 We aim for all children to view themselves as historians and to ask critical questions, viewing good questions as an engine of historical inquiry.
-We want children to be able to tell us what they understand about historical events as well as being able to recall a wealth of fascinating facts.
+Through the use of substantive concepts we support children to develop an understanding of the bigger concepts of History that flow through all areas of our curriculum, allowing them to make connections.
+We value the importance of teaching about historical events, both locally and globally.
+We believe that valuing the importance of being internationally minded supports children to develop the characteristics of respect, tolerance, open mindedness, patience and kindness, which we believe are essential to developing the ‘whole child’.
 The teaching of History is vital in allowing children to understand why the world is as it is now and how events of the past have shaped the world we live in today.
-Through the teaching of historical events, both locally and globally, we are able to support children to develop the characteristics of respect, tolerance, open mindedness, patience and kindness, to name just a few, which we believe are essential to developing the ‘whole child’.
-We want children to see the subject of History as an ongoing process which they are part of and have an impact upon, not just one off events.
+We want children to see the subject of History as an ongoing process which they are part of and have an impact upon.

 The impact of our History curriculum can be seen in our Inquiry Books, as part of displays throughout the academy, and through discussion with our children.
-Through pupil voice discussions children will be able to talk about the skills and knowledge they have acquired.
-Observations of lessons will show that children are engaged fully in the inquiry focused history curriculum we deliver and want to find out more.
-Children will be using their one to one devices to complete research independently and to further their own enjoyment about the subject or a specific History topic.
-Work in children’s books will show that all strands of the History National Curriculum are being covered, that skills and understanding progress in complexity as children move up through the academy and that transdisciplinary links are being made.
+Through pupil voice discussions children will be able to talk about both the substantive and disciplinary knowledge they have gained.
+Observations of lessons will show that children are engaged fully in the inquiry focused history curriculum we deliver and continually want to find out more.
+Children will be able to make connections between different eras of history through the use of substantive concepts and the use of our school timeline will allow children to develop a secure understanding of chronology.
+Children will use their one to one devices to complete research independently.
+Whilst completing research children will be supported to develop confident disciplinary skills, to be able to identify the best sources of historical fact.
+Work in children’s books will show that all strands of the History National Curriculum are carefully mapped and consistently delivered as children progress up through the school.
+Children’s books will also demonstrate that skills and understanding progress in complexity as children move up through the academy and that transdisciplinary links are being made.
 The academy environment also celebrates the historical learning children are completing with a wealth of displays, resources, timelines and vocabulary displayed throughout the academy.
+The installation of a large school timeline in the heart of our school highlights the value of our History curriculum.
+Our curriculum ensures that pupils move to the next stage of education fully prepared for the KS3 curriculum.
 Through encouraging children to become historians, children will learn lessons from history to influence the decisions they make in their lives in the future.